wwwaylon/wwwaylon.github.io/_posts/2018-02-05-approachingstats.md

   <img width="700" height="600" src="/assets/img/napkin.jpg">
 </p>

-I often get diagrams like this and I love to see them.
+I often get diagrams like this and I <span style="color:red">love</span> to see them.
 What I want you to notice is that there is a lot going on here, we have multiple processes interacting in some really interesting ways.
 In this diagram you see the forest rather than the trees – which is to say that we are not focusing on one regression path or mean comparison here, rather we are looking into a complex system and all the effects are within the context of all the other pieces of the model.

 This is a plot of some data collected for this project.